ReactTraining/react-workshop/courses/core-v2/01-thinking-in-react/exercise/README.md

 ## ✅ BONUS TASK!

 4. Replace the `h1` and `h2` elements with a custom component called `Heading`.
 Currently, heading only returns an `h1` element, but see if you can have it return 1 through 6.
 5. The `size` prop being passed in is not being used.
 Turn that numeric value into the className `size-1`, `size-2`, etc...
 6. If you want to try out TypeScript, rename the `BrowseBoards.js` extension to `.tsx`.
-Here's an example Type Alias for the Props of Heading
+Here's an example Type Alias for the Props of Heading:

 ```ts
 type Props = {